 The type of mesothelioma you have can make a big difference in treatment.
 Cell type also plays a big part in your life expectancy.
 Mesothelioma cells develop in different ways.
 Some types divide and spread through the body quickly, while others spread slowly.
 Slower moving cancer cells mean a longer life.
 They are also more treatable.

 The three mesothelioma cell types are:

 Most veterans with mesothelioma are diagnosed with epithelioid cell type.
 This cell type comes with the best prognosis.
 If you have a more rare type, there are Mesothelioma Specialists in the VA and private hospitals across the country who can help.

 Epithelioid mesothelioma is the most common type of mesothelioma.
 It makes up about 50-70 percent of all cases.

-Did You Know?
 Epithelioid mesothelioma comes with a better survival rate than other cell types.
 This type of mesothelioma has also had the most research done on it.
-So there is a better understanding about what kind of treatment works best.
+So there is a better understanding of what kind of treatment works best.

 Cell Description and Behavior: